 Political boundaries are fluid over time.
 Unlike a river or a mountain range, they are merely human constructs.
 This is an important truth that children should learn.

-This map will help students understand where (in general) the people of several major Native American nations were living some four hundred years ago when Europeans first began visiting this area with increasing frequency.
-Youngsters will see that quite a few different Native American cultures were coexisting in this part of the Northeastern Forestlands – before the epidemics and tragic wars that would follow soon after.
-Fortunately, many descendants of the Native Americans continue to live in this region (some keenly aware of their ancestry; others not).
+This map will help students understand where (in general) the people of several major Native American nations were living some four hundred years ago when Europeans began visiting this area with increasing frequency.
+Youngsters will see that quite a few different Native American cultures were coexisting in this part of the Northeastern Forestlands – before the epidemics and tragic wars that would follow soon after European colonization.
+Fortunately, many people with Native American ancestry continue to live in this region (some keenly aware of their heritage; others not).

 Here’s the PDF of the map: Native American Homelands EB